Kadhimiya

 Kadhimiya (ٱلْكَاظِمِيَّة, /ar/) or Kadhimayn (ٱلْكَاظِمَيْن) is a northern neighbourhood of the city of Baghdad, Iraq.
-It is about 5 km from the city's center, on the west bank of the Tigris.
+It is about 5 km from the city center, on the west bank of the Tigris.
 'Kadhimiya' is also the name of one of nine administrative districts in Baghdad.
-As the place of al-Kadhimiya Mosque, even before its inception into the urban area of Baghdad, it is regarded as a holy city by Twelver Shia Muslims.
+As the place of the Kadhimiya Mosque, it is regarded as a holy city in Shia Islam.

-The neighborhood is home to families of upper class aristocratic class, as some of its people worked in goldsmith works and selling.
-Before the 14 July Revolution, Kadhimiya was inhabited by the parliament members of the royal era.
-Some of the popular politicians and leaders such as Muhammad Fadhel al-Jamali hailed from the region.
+The neighborhood is home to families of the upper-class aristocratic class, including the Al-Chalabi family, who historically governed Kadhimiya and administered the town's affairs between 1720 and 1865.
+In addition, some of its people worked in goldsmithing and trade.
+Before the 14 July Revolution, Kadhimiya was inhabited by members of the royal-era parliament.
+Some popular politicians and leaders, such as Muhammad Fadhel al-Jamali, were born in this city.